 Click here to learn more specifics about our Religious Education and childcare.

 What happens after I arrive?
-When you enter the church, you will be warmly greeted by our ministers, staff and greeters.
+When you enter our congregation, you will be warmly greeted by our ministers, staff and greeters.
 We invite you to visit our welcome desk where you can make a name tag and, if you wish, to fill out a visitor information card to that we can connect with you.
-Our Welcome Desk is staffed by our greeters who can answer any of your questions and help connect you with Rev. Emilie Boggis, Minister of Congregational Life, and Kimberly Rossiter, our Membership Coordinator.
+Our Welcome Desk is staffed by our greeters who can answer any of your questions and help connect you with Rev. Emilie Boggis, Minister of Congregational Life.

 Where is the sanctuary?
 When you enter our lobby, our 100-year old sanctuary is located on your left.
 We also have balcony seating.
 One of our greeters or ushers will be happy to show you the staircase leading to the balcony.
 It’s a favorite with children!